Pular para o conteúdo principal

 Well, we saved the best for last!

 LinkedIn Sales Navigator is LinkedIn's own solution for prospecting and finding leads.
-It enhances the existing features of the platform to offer a much more premium experience for those with a focus on lead generation.
+It enhances the platform's existing features to offer a much more premium experience for those focused on lead generation.

 A good example is the advanced lead search function.
-You can enter the characteristics of your ideal customer to find leads that are more relevant to your business.
+You can enter your ideal customer's characteristics to find leads more relevant to your business.

 LinkedIn Sales Navigator interface

-Sales Navigator can also make recommendations on who is likely to be your best point of contact for a business you might want to prospect.
-It will also let you know if something important happens, like a contact who has changed jobs, for example.
+Sales Navigator can also recommend who is likely to be your best point of contact for a business you might want to prospect.
+It will also let you know if something important happens, such as a contact changing jobs.

 While Sales Navigator can provide a detailed view of who has visited your LinkedIn profile over the last 90 days, it cannot identify who has visited your website or indicate how interested they are in your business.
 For this reason, good prospecting work goes hand in hand with lead generation.

 To use LinkedIn Sales Navigator, you just need to fill out a form on the website for a free demo.
-After the end of this trial, the monthly payment will be charged.
+After this trial ends, the monthly payment will be charged.

 *Bonus: Seamless.AI

-Seamless.AI is an app and Chrome extension that focuses on searching users and their job roles.
+Seamless.AI is an app and Chrome extension that helps users find others and their job roles.

-This tool has a lot in common with other apps in this industry, including searching for companies and people based on location, industry, job title, etc. However, Seamless stands out for allowing this search for contact information within LinkedIn as well.
-It guarantees a search of more than 150 million companies, 250,000 news websites, a billion social network profiles and much more.
+This tool has a lot in common with other apps in this industry, including the ability to search for companies and people by location, industry, job title, etc. However, Seamless stands out for allowing this contact information search within LinkedIn as well.
+It guarantees access to more than 150 million companies, 250,000 news websites, 1 billion social network profiles, and much more.
 This allows you to find the contact that you might not find in other tools in this niche.

 Overall, Seamless.AI is a very versatile and powerful tool and is definitely worth checking out.